 Nature Walk, Border Hiking, Bamboo Rafting, Jungle Patrol, Tribal Heritage, Jungle Inn, The Bamboo Grove, Green Mansions and Bullock cart ride are the other eco-tourism programmes at the Reserve.Nature Walk

-A programme structured to familiarise you with the terrain, the Nature Walk consists of a trek of about 5 km through dense woods.
-Bird and butterfly watching is an exciting part of the programme.
+A know the terrain programme consisting of a trek of about 5 km through dense woods.
+Bird-butterfly watching is an important part.
 There is restriction in the number of participants.Border Hiking

 Border Hiking, envisaged as a conservation-oriented trek, covers undulating terrains and altitudes ranging from 900m to 1300m.
 The trek starts at 8 o’ clock in the morning and ends in the evening.
 The trekking route is through the habitats of elephant, sloth bear, gaur, birds and butterflies.
 Guides and armed forest guards will accompany the group.
 There is restriction in the number of participants.
 Bamboo Rafting

-You can watch the jungle coming alive around you?
-The forest cottage at Kokkara, which can accommodate two persons, is in the midst of dense vegetation.
-Travellers can have a fascinating experience of the wild in the safety of a cottage.
+Want to watch the jungle coming alive around you?
+The forest cottage at Kokkara, which can accommodate two persons, is in the midst of woods where travellers can have a fascinating experience of the wild in the safety of a cottage.
 You can check into the cottage in the afternoon and leave at 9 a.m. next morning.
 Food is provided.Bamboo Grove

 An eco-lodging is offered at the sanctuary in a bamboo grove on islets.
 The bamboo cottages here host nature sensitization camps and related programmes.Green Mansions